J.W. LYNNE

 ABOUT JEN

 Jen is also known as J.W.
-Lynne, a best selling author of eleven novels.
+Lynne, a bestselling author of twelve novels.
 Click on any of the titles below to see the book on Amazon!

 THE UNKNOWN: Eight kids learn the shocking reason why they were kidnapped.

-ABOVE THE SKY: A girl lives in a world where touching her soulmate is forbidden.
+ABOVE THE SKY: A girl and boy fall in love in a dangerous world filled with secrets.

 THE DARKNESS OUTSIDE

-: A teen is locked in a bunker to take a simulated trip to the moon.
+: Ten families are locked in a bunker to take a simulated trip to the moon.

-KID DOCS: An experimental program turns kids into doctors.
+KID DOCS: An experimental program transforms kids into doctors.

-WILD ANIMAL SCHOOL: A girl falls in love with a boy at an exotic animal ranch.
+WILD ANIMAL SCHOOL: A girl falls in love at an exotic animal ranch.

 WHAT HE DIDN'T TELL ME: A traumatized girl meets a boy with a horrible secret.